-Merida was founded in 1542 by Francisco de Montejo junior (or handsome) on the remaining of ancient Mayan city, called T’hó, which means 5 in Mayan language.
-In fact, when he arrived he found 5 mayan temples surrounding a huge plaza and resembling the roman ruins of city of Merida in Extremadura, Spain and therefore he adopted the same name.
+Merida was founded in 1542 by Francisco de Montejo junior (or handsome) on the remaining of the ancient Mayan city, called T’hó, which means 5 in the Mayan language.
+In fact, when he arrived he found 5 Mayan temples surrounding a huge plaza and resembling the Roman ruins of the city of Merida in Extremadura, Spain and therefore he adopted the same name.
 Merida of Yucatan.

 Here is what you cannot miss in the white city:

-The grand plaza – In the pre-hispanic era it was the centre of the Mayan ceremonies, then of the traditional Spanish bull fights, from which the name Gran plaza and then called “plaza de la independencia”.
-This is where I would start my visit in Merida.
+The grand plaza – In the pre-hispanic era it was the center of the Mayan ceremonies, then of the traditional Spanish bullfights, from which the name Gran plaza and then called “Plaza de la Independencia”.
+This is where I would start my visit to Merida.
 The tourist office located in the municipal building ( also worth a visit) organizes a free walking tour of the city, at 9.30 every day except Sunday.
-It only lasts 1 hour or a little more and experts local guides will give you an interesting overview on the history and will answer to all your questions and curiosities.
+It only lasts 1 hour or a little more and experts local guides will give you an interesting overview on the history and will answer all your questions and curiosities.

 The tour is totally free, therefore a small tip is appreciated.
 (I would suggest from 50 to 100 pesos will be good).
-The plaza is the most vibrant point of the city where everybody, tourists and locals alike gather all day, but especially in the night, when the heat is not so strong and you can watch the folkloristic shows organised by the institute of culture to celebrate the Yucatan heritage and show it to the visitors.
-On Sundays the roads are closed to traffic and the plaza becomes a colourful feast, where young and elderly performers get together and celebrate the day with dances and local music and any kinds of local food is displayed in colourful banquets.
+The plaza is the most vibrant point of the city where everybody, tourists and locals alike gather all day, but especially in the night when the heat is not so strong and you can watch the folkloristic shows organized by the Institute of culture to celebrate the Yucatan heritage and show it to the visitors.
+On Sundays, the roads are closed to traffic and the plaza becomes a colorful feast, where young and elderly performers get together and celebrate the day with dances and local music and any kinds of local food are displayed in colorful banquets.

-Starting from The Ayuntamiento, previoulsy a one floor building which served as slaughter house and from 1736 became the palace of “Ayuntamiento” and the second floor was built.
-You can also have a beautiful view of the all plaza and the cathedral. ( see top picture)
+Starting from The Ayuntamiento, previously a one-floor building which served as slaughterhouse and from 1736 became the palace of “Ayuntamiento” and the second floor was built.
+You can also have a beautiful view of all plaza and the cathedral. ( see top picture)

-The stairs were made with limestones which contains fossils of shells, and on the first floor you can see a graffiti representing the first “mestizo” .
+The stairs were made with limestones which contain fossils of shells, and on the first floor, you can see a graffiti representing the first “mestizo”.
 The guide will tell you the interesting story.

 Looking at the cathedral on the right you will see the opulent entrance of Casa Montejo, which was the residence of the founder of the city and his family and was sold in 1978 to the national bank of Mexico becoming an art gallery.